zipvilization/Zipvilization/status/index.md

 SolumTools has a functional backend.

-SolumWorld has defined architectures.
+The architecture of SolumWorld is defined.

-SolumView has a defined architecture.
+The architecture of SolumView is defined.

 The Zips have an identity.